 Outpatient care is usually lower in cost than inpatient care.
-Because some services, like knee replacement surgery, can be done in either an outpatient or inpatient facility, knowing how your benefits work and talking to your doctor about your treatment options can really benefit you.
+Because some services, like knee replacement surgery, can be done in either an inpatient or outpatient facility, knowing how your benefits work and talking to your doctor about your treatment options can really benefit you.

 Traditional copay plan

 How your cost share works: You pay a set amount each time you go to the doctor's office.
 For treatment outside the office, like inpatient and outpatient care, you often have to meet your deductible and pay a percentage of the total cost.